COVID-19 FAQs: Coronavirus Job Retention Scheme and furlough leave04/09/20

 Can I “rotate” furloughed workers so that employees take turns to be working/on furlough leave?

 Yes.
-Furlough leave for the period 1 March and 30 June is for a minimum three-week period so it will not be possible to rotate employees more frequently than that.
+Furlough leave for the period up to and including 30 June was for a minimum three-week period so it was not possible to rotate employees more frequently than that.
 Employees who have returned from a period of furlough leave can be placed on furlough leave for a second or subsequent period.
-From 1 July, there is no minimum furlough period and no limit on the number times the employee can agree to be furloughed.
+Since 1 July, there has been no minimum furlough period and no limit on the number times the employee can agree to be furloughed.

 We have an employee who works part time for us and part time for another employer.
 That employer is placing the employee on furlough leave?
 Can he continue to work for us, or do we need to furlough him as well?